 We caught the Collectivo bus (local bus service) in Puerto Morelos to Playa Del Carmen and then caught the ferry from there.
-You have your choice of two ferries to take you between Playa del Carmen and Cozumel – the Winjet and Ultramar with Winjet being the less expensive of the two.
-We chose the Winjet and the crossing took us about 35 minutes and was a fairly smooth ride.
-We prepaid and booked online at a cost of $44 round trip for two which turned out to be a very smart thing to do.
-The line-ups were long and people were rushing to buy tickets.
+You have your choice of two ferries to take you between Playa del Carmen and Cozumel: the Winjet and Ultramar, with the Winjet being the less expensive of the two.
+We chose the Winjet, and the crossing is about 35 minutes and a fairly smooth ride.
+We prepaid and booked online at a cost of $44 round trip for two, which turned out to be a very smart thing to do.
+The lines are long, and people are rushing to buy tickets.

-The ferry is large and can handle up to approximately 400 hundred passengers.
+The ferry is large and can handle up to approximately 400 passengers.
 Bar and snack services are available.
-The schedule is very good, arriving and leaving almost on the hour.
-We felt it was safe and reliable.
+The schedule is very good, with people arriving and leaving almost every hour.
+We feel it is safe and reliable.

-If you decide to take the kids you will be pleased to know that if they are between the ages of 5 and 12, they are charged 50% of the adult fare.
+If you decide to take the kids, you will be pleased to know that if they are between the ages of 5 and 12, the price is 50% of the adult fare.

 I later checked out a few facts about the Horizon since this was the cruise ship our friend was on: